National Affairs

 Joint task force for Sado mine issue holds inaugural meeting

 The government on Feb.
-4 held the inaugural meeting of a joint public-private task force to respond to Japan's planned nomination of Sado Island's mines for designation a...
+4 held the inaugural meeting of a joint public-private task force to counter Japan's push to nominate gold mines on Sado Island as UNESCO World Heritage.

 Feb 04,2022